WHMCS/developer-docs/provisioning-modules/getting-started.md

 ## Github

-We make available a sample provisioning module on Github which we recommend using as a basis for your custom module.
+We make available a sample provisioning module on Github.
+We recommend using this as a starting point for a custom module.

 > https://github.com/WHMCS/sample-provisioning-module